|Nutritional Guidelines (per serving)|

-- While continuing to simmer the soup, add the chili, garlic, lime juice, plus 2 Tbsp. of the fish sauce.
+While continuing to simmer the soup, add the chili, garlic, lime juice, plus 2 tablespoons of the fish sauce.
 Stir well.

-- Taste-test the soup, adding more fish sauce until desired flavor/saltiness is reached (how much you will need depends on how salty your stock is).
+Taste test the soup, adding more fish sauce until desired flavor/saltiness is reached (how much you will need depends on how salty your stock is).
 If it tastes too salty, add another squeeze or two of lime juice.
 Add more chili if not spicy enough, or more coconut milk if the soup is too spicy.
-If the soup is a little too sour for your taste, add 1-2 tsp. sugar (to balance out the lime juice).
+If the soup is a little too sour for your taste, add 1 to 2 teaspoons sugar (to balance out the lime juice).